-Real Experience at Dayone Jiangnan Station Store in Korea | A Complete Record from the Consultation to the Aftercare
+Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

-Real Experience at Dayone Jiangnan Station Store in Korea | A Complete Record from the Consultation to the Aftercare
+Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 Before going to South Korea for cosmetic procedures, I did a lot of research and compared over a dozen dermatology clinics in the Gangnam area, eventually narrowing down my choices to three.
 Dayone Gangnam Station Branch was one of those with the most consistent positive reviews—it’s not the kind of internet-famous clinic that gets a lot of attention, but rather an institution that has earned a good reputation among both local Koreans and Chinese residents living in Seoul.
 This article is a detailed record of my actual visit, covering everything from making an appointment to two weeks after the procedure.
 I tried to write objectively, without exaggerating or being overly critical.